NACLab/ngc-museum/exhibits/pc_discrim/README.md

 ## Hyperparameters

-This model requires the following hyperparameters, tuned to produce results much akin to that of the original Diehl and Cook model:
+This model requires the following hyperparameters, tuned to produce results much akin to that of the original Whittington et al. model:

 ```
 T = 10 (number of time steps to simulate, or number of E-steps to take)